 Cosmote WhatsUp

-I switched from a Cosmote contract to a Cosmote WhatsUp prepaid card a few years ago, and never looked back.
+I switched from a Cosmote contract to a Cosmote WhatsUp prepaid card over a decade ago, and never looked back.
 Even if you move to Greece, contract phones are really not worth it in my opinion.
 Not only do they tie you to a 2-year contract, but they also work out to be more expensive.

-This SIM card offers many different bundles, including unlimited GB for 10.90 euro in summer.
-There’s also a DIY bundle that you can customize, and any unused data / minutes are carried over to the next month.
+This SIM card offers many different bundles, including unlimited data, unlimited talking time, and various DIY bundles that you can customize.
+As a rule, any unused data / minutes are carried over to the next month.

 You can find more info here (in Greek).